Anne Urquhart: Early life

 Urquhart was born in Latrobe, Tasmania, the second of three children born to Tom and Betty Polden.
 After starting a family with her husband Graham, in July 1980 she began working as a process worker at the Edgell-Birds Eye factory in Ulverstone, which was later taken over by Simplot Australia.

 Urquhart joined the Food Preservers' Union of Australia, initially serving as a delegate and then from August 1990 as a full-time organiser.
 Her union was later merged into the Australian Manufacturing Workers' Union (AMWU), and she served as state president from 1998 to 2004 and state secretary from 2004 to 2010.

 Politics

 Urquhart served as a vice-president of the Australian Labor Party (Tasmanian Branch) from 2004 and as a delegate to the ALP National Conference.
-She was elected to the Senate at the 2010 federal election, and re-elected to a second term in 2016.
+She was first elected to the Senate at the 2010 federal election, to a term beginning on 1 July 2011.
+She was re-elected to further six-year terms in 2016 (following a double dissolution) and 2022.
 Her office is located in Devonport.

 In 2014 Urquhart was elected state president of the ALP, replacing Rebecca White.
 She has served on a variety of committees during her time in the Senate.
 She has been the Labor Party's chief whip in the Senate since 2016, having previously served as a deputy whip from 2013 to 2016.
-After the ALP's victory at the 2022 federal election she became chief government whip.
+After the ALP's victory at the 2022 election she became chief government whip and was also made chair of the selection of bills committee.

+Anthony Albanese announced in November 2024 that Urquhart would be the Labor Party's candidate for the federal Division of Braddon at the 2025 federal election, requiring her to resign her Senate seat on 28 March 2025.
+She won the seat for the Labor Party with a double digit swing to become an MP.